 19.3 It follows that what is required is that terms are intelligible to ordinary members of the public, not just lawyers.
 They need to have a proper understanding of them for sensible and practical purposes.
 It is not sufficient for terms to be clear and precise for legal purposes, except in contracts normally entered only on legal advice.

 19.4 That is why, for example, the OFT considers wide exclusion clauses, qualified by references to statute, liable to be unfair by reason of lack of clarity (Group 1) if not for other reasons, too.
 Such a term may not be unclear or uncertain in law, but if consumers cannot understand the statutory references, they may be prevented or deterred from pursuing legitimate claims.

 19.5 The underlying purpose of Regulation 7 also explains why the OFT does not restrict its objections to obviously obscure jargon.
-Relatively straightforward technicalities, such as references to ‘indemnity’ (see paragraph 18.2.7) and ‘statutory rights’ (see paragraph 1.5), can have onerous implications of which consumers are likely to be unaware.
+Relatively straightforward technicalities, such as references to ‘discretionary benefits scheme’ (see paragraph 18.2.7) and ‘statutory rights’ (see paragraph 1.5), can have onerous implications of which consumers are likely to be unaware.